SIN R1: Specifications

 The R1 features an FIA-certified tube frame construction, being built around a strong, heavy and relatively easy-to-make tubular spaceframe chassis rather than a carbon fiber monocoque.
 It features carbon fiber bodywork and an active rear spoiler.
-It came with 3 engine choices – LS3 (6.2-liter N/A V8), LS7 (7.0-liter N/A V8) and an LS9 (6.2-liter supercharged V8).
+It came with 3 engine choices – LS3 (6.2-liter N/A V8) for the 450, LS7 (7.0-liter N/A V8) for the 550, and an LS9 (6.2-liter supercharged V8) for the 650.
 The standard transmission was a 6-speed manual, with a sequential paddleshift gearbox offered on some models, sending power to a limited-slip differential.
 The brakes are supplied by AP Racing and the dampers by Öhlins.
 It has double wishbone suspension all around with in-board mounted springs and dampers.
 The car weighs 1250 kg and has a top speed of 300 km/h.
 The 7.0-liter naturally aspirated engine has its pistons and bearings replaced with high-performance items.
 A dry sump lubrication system is better fitted for track driving, which means the engine can be positioned lower in the chassis – and it uses a bespoke, part-titanium exhaust.

 The R1 series includes 3 models (450, 550 & 650) for road and 2 models (VTX & GT4) for track.
 The first R1 was revealed in track-only prototype form in 2013 at the Autosport International show.
 In 2014, a road-going prototype was shown.
 The R1 will be produced no more than 20 units annually.